-The sciatic nerve is the longest and biggest nerve in the human body that starts in the terminal piece of the back and continues all through the leg. the parts of this nerve contact both the back and the bottom of the foot. given its size and length in certain,y this extensive fiber which goes through our lower appendages plays critical capacities including engine work controlling a few muscles used to move the leg and the delicate capacity.
-Use this article to think about the causes and distinctive kinds of sciatica and discover how our group at accident
+The sciatic nerve is the longest and biggest nerve in the human body.
+The nerve starts in the back and continues all through the leg.
+The parts of this nerve connect the back to the bottom of the foot.
+Because of its size and length, this nerve plays an important role in controlling muscles used to move the leg.

 - old age

 - work efforts that affect the back